 Tall branching stems are a mass of pink heather-like flowers all late summer and autumn.
 The leaves are greyish and beautiful in themselves, being heavily veined.

-A vigorous grower that is happy in a wide range of soils and situations.
+A vigorous grower that is happy in a wide range of soils and situations, including wet soil.
 Can cope with dry shade once established.

 From the Himalayas in the nineteenth century but naturalised in the UK.